GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 It's a good proposal, and is a thoughtful look at how we might provide an even fuller gamut of color token options.

-There are also a couple other accessibility related discussions that might be of interest.
+There are also a couple other accessibility-related discussions that might be of interest.
 This month is recognized as National Stress Awareness Month, and we're wondering how teams think about designing with stress in mind, and also how we might think about usability research that gives insight into usability under conditions of stress.

 There are also a couple other accessibility-related discussions on WCAG 2.2, and the overlap between content and WCAG.
 So jump in if you have something to contribute!